"I would not consider a refit anywhere else” - The owner of Hanuman

 The extensive worklist included many aspects of Yonder’s sailhandling, exterior, interior and board systems: a commission eagerly undertaken by the Huisfit team, who enjoyed working for and with the Owner’s team.
 Likewise, Yonder’s happy Owner had no doubts about his decision to return Yonder to the shipyard in Vollenhove where she was originally delivered in 1988.
 He comments: “For us, Royal Huisman was the only option for a refit with the high demands that we had.
 Royal Huisman stands for high quality and very skilled employees, which is extremely important when you want to renovate this sailing yacht like it was built 30 years ago with underneath, the technical standards from today.
 Besides the ship was originally built here and we wanted to refit her with the same passion as the shipyard had previously done.
 We are very happy with the result.”

-Major conversion to fit the latest hybrid technology: the ultimate systems upgrade with leading-edge propulsion and power generation.
+Major conversion of this 1999 30m Royal Huisman cutter to fit the latest hybrid technology: the ultimate systems upgrade with leading-edge propulsion and power generation.

 Hybrid propulsion and power generation systems deliver exceptional lifestyle and environmental benefits including silent operation, zero emissions, peak-shaving, shaft-generated power under sail and reduced fuel consumption, together with enhanced operational flexibility and redundancy.